Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of lung

 May show segmental or lobar consolidation with chronic unilateral airspace opacification and air bronchograms.
 Can also present as a pulmonary nodule, mass or a cluster of diffuse nodules 1,2.
 The nodular form (commonest) can be indistinguishable from another adenocarcinoma subtype or inflammatory granuloma on plain film 1.

-The appearance of bronchoalveolar carcinoma on CT depends on its pattern of growth, and thus it may appear as a:
+The appearance of bronchoalveolar carcinoma on CT depends on its pattern of growth; hence, it may appear as:

 - a peripheral nodule